What are the treatment options?

 Not treating may be an option

-In up to 1 in 4 cases the symptoms go without treatment within a year or so.
-(In about 2 in 3 cases that develop during pregnancy, the symptoms go after the baby is born.)
+In about 2 in 3 cases that develop during pregnancy, the symptoms go after the baby is born.
 So, not treating is an option, particularly if symptoms are mild.
 The situation can be reviewed if symptoms get worse.
-Symptoms are most likely to go in people less than 30 years of age.

 A wrist splint